Quantum Replica Exchange: Introduction

-In this work, we introduce a natural quantum analogue of replica exchange, designed to accelerate convergence when the underlying dynamics are governed by a slowly mixing generator.
-Concretely, we consider two replicas: one governed by a hard-to-mix generator $\lind_{\rm hard}$, and the other by an easy-to-mix generator $\lind_{\rm easy}$.
-By adding a swap-type generator $\lind_{\rm SWAP}$ that exchanges the two replicas, we obtain the following generator acting on the joint system:
+In this work, we introduce a natural quantum analogue of replica exchange that is designed to accelerate convergence when the underlying dynamics is governed by a slowly mixing generator.
+Concretely, we consider two replicas: one governed by a hard-to-mix generator $\lind_{\rm hard}$ and the other by an easy-to-mix generator $\lind_{\rm easy}$.
+We then couple them by a swap-type generator $\lind_{\rm SWAP}$ that exchanges the two replicas, and obtain a joint generator acting on the tensor product system,

+Under suitable assumptions, we show in \cref{thm:Gap_lower_bound} that this joint generator is rapidly mixing even when $\lind_{\rm hard}$ alone mixes slowly.
+The construction is the quantum analogue of coupling a low-temperature chain to a high-temperature one in classical parallel tempering, with $\lind_{\rm easy}$ playing the role of the fast, barrier-free dynamics.

-As we will show in \cref{thm:Gap_lower_bound}, this joint generator is fast mixing under suitable assumptions.
-Our current theoretical guarantees can be applied to a range of models, including the defected Ising model, the defected 2D-Toric code, and more generally defected noncommuting spin systems with a commuting cut.
+Our theoretical guarantees apply to a range of models, including the defected Ising model, the defected two-dimensional toric code, and more general noncommuting spin systems with a commuting cut and a local strong-coupling bottleneck.
+These examples serve both as paradigmatic instances of local energy barriers and as simplified models of the much more complex energy landscapes encountered in realistic physical, chemical, and biological systems.